skurhse/bass/README.md

 - Navigate bass using the GitHub [Table of Contents button](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) on the upper right (☰).
 - Card categories are listed in alphabetical order.
-- Sections contain one or more 'What is?'-style question to establish foundational terms.
+- Sections contain one or more 'What is?'-style questions to supplement as a glossary.

 ## Agile Software Development